qua3k/cryptopals/README.md

 at decryption time it will look like
 `C[i-1] (which is really P[i] ^ C[i-1] ^ DESIRED_BYTE) ^ P[i]`, giving us
 `DESIRED_BYTE` in the final decrypted plaintext.

+## Challenge 17

+Back from a hiatus :) I'll try to write my own AES implementation in the near future.
+Now, onto the challenge.

+We are given the IV and a padding oracle that tells us whether some padding was valid.
+If we look at CBC decryption, we see the ciphertext of the previous block is xored with the decryption of the current block.
+Thus, changing a bit of the ciphertext allows us to influence the decryption of the current block.
+We know that for any given `m ^ m = 0`, so if we modify the last byte, we xor our guess `m` with `0x1`; if `m` is correct, then the padding will likely* be valid.
+Then we modify the next one for a padding of 2, and so on.
+But as padding gets longer we run into the risk of a collision, and to rectify this you could also temporarily modify the previous one and see if the padding remains valid.
+I haven't implemented that here, but it would be a trivial addition.

 [^1]: I looked at Filippo Valsorda's solutions @ [mostly-harmless/](https://github.com/FiloSottile/mostly-harmless/blob/main/cryptopals/set1.go#L97)